VOLKER STEGER / SCIENCE PHOTO LIBRARY VOLKER STEGER / SCIENCE PHOTO LIBRARY

 Cockroach locomotion study.
 Cockroach (Blaberus discoidalis) attached to a candle, runs over a freely rotating polystyrene ball, known as a kugel.
 A high speed camera tracks the leg movements for locomotion analysis.
 Cockroaches are the fastest land animals, able to run at 50 body lengths per second.
 Like other multi-legged animals, cockroach legs move together in groups (two legs from one side, one leg on the other).
-Each group forms a spring-loaded tripod.
-When one tripod touches the ground, the other alternates by lifting up, producing gait similar to bipedal animals.
+Each group acts as a spring-loaded tripod.
+When one tripod touches the ground, the other alternates by lifting up, producing a gait similar to bipedal animals.
 Photographed at the PolyPEDAL Lab, University of California, Berkeley, USA.

 Model release not required.
 Property release not required.